 … if God had done that, sin having been taken away, an entirely different series of things, entirely different combinations of circumstances, persons, and marriages, and entirely different persons would have been produced and, consequently, sin having been taken away or extinguished, they themselves would not have existed.
 They therefore have no reason to be indignant that Adam and Eve sinned and, much less, that God permitted sin to occur, since they must rather credit their own existence to God’s tolerance of those very sins.

-Leibniz goes on to compare those who hold such indignation with a half-noble son who is “irritated with his father because he had married a woman unequal in rank…not thinking that if his father had married someone else, not he, but some other man, would have come into the world.”
+Leibniz goes on to compare those who hold such indignation with a half-noble son who is “irritated with his father because he had married a woman unequal in rank . . . not thinking that if his father had married someone else, not he, but some other man, would have come into the world.”

 An objection surfaces at this point: Not everyone will accept the claim that we could not have existed had the events preceding our physical origination been significantly different.
-In fact, there is at least one theory of personal identity that rejects any connection between personal identity and physical origination.
+There is at least one theory of personal identity that rejects any connection between personal identity and physical origination.
 This is a creationist theory according to which human persons are immaterial souls that exist logically (and in some versions temporally) prior to their embodiment.
 On some versions of this view, not only is the immaterial soul the individuating feature of persons, but God can join any soul to any or no lump of matter as he likes, in any universe that he chooses to create.

 If a theory of this sort is correct, then it is not true that suffering (let alone the precise suffering of the actual world) is essential for the existence of the specific community of actual-world human inhabitants (nor, for that matter, for the existence of any other human persons God could have created); God could have gotten the very same individuals in possible worlds with significantly less evil and suffering, or even with no evil and suffering at all.